Don’t let your interview thank-you note cost you the job. Avoid these common mistakes.

 If you were interviewed by numerous people during your visit to the company, get ready to write a number of follow-up messages.
-Oftentimes, companies will request that all thank-you messages get forwarded to HR so they can be attached to a candidate’s file.
-As a result, it’s important to personalize each message you send.
+Oftentimes, companies will request that all thank-you emails get forwarded to HR so they can be attached to a candidate's file.
+As a result, it's important to personalize each message you send.
 Again, this is where your notes from each interview will become extremely helpful.

 Use the little details you learned about the interviewer, such as a shared hobby or an upcoming vacation, in your follow-up message to demonstrate your attention to detail and make your note more memorable.

-When you’re looking for a job, timing is everything.
-Send your interview thank-you messages within 24 hours of the interview.
-Also, be sure to ask for the person’s business card or write down their full name and email address during the interview to ensure a timely follow-up.
+When you're looking for a job, timing is everything.
+Send your interview thank-you notes within 24 hours of the interview.
+Also, be sure to ask for the person's business card or write down their full name and email address during the interview to ensure a timely follow-up.

-Consider the company culture before you send off your thank-you.
+Consider the company culture before you send off your thank you.
 In most cases, an emailed message is a safe bet.
-In fact, Accountemps’ survey found that 87 percent of employers said that email is an appropriate way to express thanks after an interview.
+In fact, a survey by Accountemps found that 87 percent of employers said that email is an appropriate way to express thanks after an interview.
 However, if you’ve met with a very traditional organization, their hiring managers may fall into the 13 percent that prefer a snail-mail note.

 When in doubt, cover your bases.
 Shoot off an email right after your interview and follow up by dropping a hand-written note in the mailbox the following day.